shehper/sparse-dictionary-learning/README.md

 cd ../autoencoder
 ```

-First, generate the training data for autoencoder.
+First, generate the training data for the autoencoder.
 ```
 python generate_mlp_data.py
 ```
-This process computes MLP activations on 4 million contexts from the (OpenWebText) dataset, samples these activation vectors from 200 tokens in each context, and randomly shuffles them before saving the entire dataset in n_files=20 files in 'sae_data' subfolder.
-I saved it in 20 files because the node used for training the autoencoder in step 3 did not have high amounts of RAM available.
-Therefore, during training, 1/20th of the dataset was loaded at a time.
+By default, this computes MLP activations on 4 million contexts from the (OpenWebText) dataset, samples these activation vectors from 200 tokens in each context, and randomly shuffles them before saving the entire dataset in n_files=20 files in 'sae_data' subfolder.
 I used a high-RAM node with 1TB RAM for this step, and it took about ~12 hours to complete.

-By default, all MLP activations are saved in float16 data type, so as to use the storage space in favor of collecting more examples.
-The dataset takes around 770GB to store on your hard-disk.
-If more storage space is available, one may increase number of contexts through '--total_contexts' or save the data in float32 through '--convert_to_f16=False' flag.
+Note that I saved it in 20 files because the node used for training the autoencoder in Step 3 did not have high amounts of RAM available.
+Therefore, during training, only 1/20th of the dataset could be loaded at a time.
+By default, all MLP activations are saved in float16 data type, so as to use the storage space in favor of collecting twice as many examples.
+The dataset takes around 770GB of storage space.
+If more storage space is available, one may increase the number of contexts through '--total_contexts' or save the data in float32 through '--convert_to_f16=False' flag.

 ### Step 2a: Pick a subset of data for Neuron Resampling

 Anthropic used a random subset of 819200 activation vectors to resample neurons four times during training.
-As the node that I used for training (in step 3) did not have high RAM, I used a high-RAM (> 1TB) node to pre-select 4*819200 examples (819200 for each time neurons are resampled) and saved it in a separate file 'data_for_resampling_neurons.pt'.
-If you have high-RAM available on your GPU node, you may skip this step and pick this subset randomly at the time of neuron resampling.
+As the node that I used for training (in Step 3) did not have high enough RAM so that I could load the entire training data of the AutoEncoder and select 819200 examples at the time of resampling, I used a high-RAM (> 1TB) node to pre-select 4*819200 examples and saved it in a separate file 'data_for_resampling_neurons.pt'.

 This may be done as follows.
 ```
 python select_resampling_data.py
 ```

+If you have high-RAM available on your GPU node, you may skip this step and sample the subset randomly at the time of neuron resampling.

 ### Step 3: Train a Sparse AutoEncoder model